 Also, if you have opened another Wells Fargo credit card in the last six months, you may not qualify for an additional Wells Fargo card.

 What credit score do I need?

-2. Existing Wells Fargo customers may sign in for a quicker, prefilled application.
+- Existing Wells Fargo customers may sign in for a quicker, pre-filled application.
 Others need to click Continue.

 I got the card.
 Now what?

 - Avoid interest.
-Pay off all outstanding balances by the 18th month to avoid paying interest.
-Make use of the 25-day grace period after each billing cycle to avoid paying interest on purchases.
+Once the intro period passes, pay your balance before the grace period of 25 days is up after each billing cycle to avoid paying interest on purchases.

 - Customer service.
 Call 1-800-869-3557 for customer support.
 Or you can chat with a customer service representative online on the Wells Fargo website.